aws-samples/amazon-textract-enhancer/README.md

 <details><p>

 - Textract Job start by document upload to bucket
     - Once the stack gets deployed, it creates an S3 bucket, to be used as a staging bucket.
-Notice that during creation, the AWS Account-Id gets added to the chosen name of the S3 bucket, to ensure uniqueness of bocket name.
+Notice that during creation, the AWS Account-Id gets added to the chosen name of the S3 bucket, to ensure uniqueness of bucket name.
     - Open the bucket, as specified in the Cloudformation stack output, in S3 console, and optionally create folders and subfolders (if needed, to group your documents)
     - Upload scanned image of a printed document or PDF document containing texts anywhere on the bucket, and wait for few seconds to minutes, depending on the number of pages and amount of text.
     - During this time, you can check the Cloudwatch Log output for `TextractAsyncJobSubmitFunction` Lambda function to ensure that the function is triggered and submitting the two jobs to Textract